dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/SEND_REPORT_HOTKEY_FIX_2025_01_19.md

-# Send Report Global Hotkey - Fix Applied ?
+ï»¿# Send Report Global Hotkey - Fix Applied ?
-**Date**: 2025-01-19
+**Date**: 2025-10-19
 **Issue**: Ctrl+Decimal hotkey configured but not invoking automation pane
 **Status**: FIXED

 ## Problem
-User configured the "Send study" global hotkey to `Ctrl+Decimal` in Settings ¡æ Keyboard tab, but pressing the hotkey did not trigger the Send Report automation sequence.
+User configured the "Send study" global hotkey to `Ctrl+Decimal` in Settings ï¿½ï¿½ Keyboard tab, but pressing the hotkey did not trigger the Send Report automation sequence.

 ## Root Cause
 The global hotkey registration and handler for Send Report were **not implemented** in `MainWindow.xaml.cs`.
 While the runtime logic (`RunSendReportShortcut()`) was complete in `MainViewModel.Commands.cs`, the OS-level hotkey integration was missing.